webix-hub/docs/data/desktop/excelviewer.md

 Excel toolbar and its API
 ----------------

-It's possible to show a toolbar with tabs which correspond to the Excel sheets.
+It's possible to show a toolbar with tabs that correspond to the Excel sheets.
-In order to apply such a toolbar, the **excelbar** view should be initialized.
+In order to render such a toolbar, the dedicated **excelbar** view should be initialized.

 ~~~js
 {